gomorpheus/morpheus-docs/infrastructure/pxeboot/esxi65.rst

 Adding ESXi 6.5 PXE Image
 -------------------------

-When adding a PXE Image for ESXi 6.5, a few requirements must be met for a successful PXE Boot.
+When adding a PXE Image for ESXi 6.5, a few requirements must be met for a successful PXE Boot:

 - Image/iso must be expanded and added to a Bucket or File Share in Morpheus
 - The ESXi ``BOOT.CFG`` needs to be edited to be PXE compatible:

   - The ESXi ``BOOT.CFG`` uses lowercase file references, while the actual file names are CAPS.
 Change all file reference names to CAPS.
   - The ESXi ``BOOT.CFG`` references empty files, which while cause PXE checksum failures, and the file references need to be removed.
-  - The ESXi ``BOOT.CFG`` has ``\``'s in front of all filenames that need to be removed
+  - The ESXi ``BOOT.CFG`` has ``/``'s in front of all filenames that need to be removed

 Create ESXi 6.5 PXE Image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^